MarinaHuber/blog/_posts/2024-06-19-all-things-localization.markdown

  Also have you been in that situation where you have pushed a spelling mistake to the App Store? `( ◍•ᴗ•◍)`
 There are at least three ways of translating an app that I tried so far.
 Here are few solution and their tradeoffs.
-The main tradeoff being develpoment of feature needs to be flexible and easily **removable** anytime down the prudoct line.
+The main tradeoff being develpoment of feature needs to be flexible and easily **removable** anytime down the pruduct timeline.

 1 .
 Custom solution on the fly with web service that contains JSON file with translation for "all" platforms needed.